18F/unit-testing-node/_pages/testing-component-integration.md

 Since we've exhaustively tested every corner of our application logic using small, fast, isolated tests, we only need to validate a few high-level integration cases.
-The setup will be a little more complex, and the test cases may not run as fast, but we will not need nearly as many.
+The setup will be more complex, and the test cases may not run as fast, but we will not need nearly as many.
 Should any of these tests fail, it may indicate a misunderstanding of the system boundary.
 This misunderstanding may also signal a gap in our component level coverage that we need to fill.